dscardoso/dscardoso.github.io/_pages/about.md

 # Selected work in progress

+The Benefits of Punishment
+:  _with Stephen Salant and Julien Daubanes_

 Supply response to oil production taxes: Evidence from the US royalty relief program :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_